Why Dental Health Matters More During Pregnancy

 Pregnancy gingivitis

-Up to 75% of pregnant women experience swollen, tender, or bleeding gums — especially during the second trimester.
+The Journal of Clinical Periodontology reports that up to 75% of pregnant women experience swollen, tender, or bleeding gums — especially during the second trimester.
 This is called pregnancy gingivitis and is caused by an exaggerated inflammatory response to normal plaque levels.
+The same amount of plaque that caused zero symptoms before pregnancy can now trigger redness, swelling, and bleeding.
 Without treatment, it can progress to more serious gum disease.

 Increased cavity risk

 Morning sickness exposes teeth to stomach acid, which erodes enamel.
+The pH of stomach acid ranges from 1.5 to 3.5 — far more acidic than any food or drink.
 Combined with cravings for sugary or starchy foods and possible changes in brushing habits due to nausea, cavity risk increases significantly during pregnancy.
+Data from the CDC shows that pregnant women have a higher rate of untreated dental caries compared to non-pregnant women of the same age.

 Pregnancy tumors (epulis)

 Some women develop small, benign growths on the gums — usually between teeth — during the second trimester.
-These are not cancerous and typically resolve after delivery, but we can remove them if they cause discomfort.
+These pyogenic granulomas affect roughly 5% of pregnant women.
+They are not cancerous and typically resolve after delivery, but we can remove them if they cause discomfort or interfere with eating.
+They bleed easily when irritated, which alarms many patients, but the condition is manageable.

 Tooth mobility